 In 1834 The Royal Geological Society invited Dr James Apjohn, Professor of Geology at Trinity College, Dublin and engineer Thomas Kearney to carry out the first survey of the Mitchelstown Cave.
-The map they produced proved to be very accurate and has formed the basis of all future surveys.
+Even with basic equipment, the map they produced proved to be very accurate and has since formed the basis of all future surveys.

 The cave has subsequently attracted a large number of eminent explorers and scientists including Alexander Henry Haliday the Irish botanist who explored the cave in 1857.
 Haliday gained fame in 1837 when he received insects collected by Charles Darwin on HMS Beagle which explored the coasts of South America.
 The Darwin Insects are now in The National Museum of Ireland.